 Even as only a short-term solution, blogging gives a disabled person a great piece of work from which they can demonstrate their capabilities.
 As a disabled person, it can be extremely hard to have qualifications, experience and references for many jobs, and so having a blog that demonstrates your potential can help boost your employment prospects – as long as it’s well constructed!

 9. Blogging encourages disabled people to get out and about

 Before I started writing reviews for restaurants, I lived a very reclusive lifestyle.
 Getting my groceries online was cheaper than getting on the bus and going shopping, and so I did.
 Sending a text or making a phone call was far more affordable than going out for dinner to see friends or family, and sometimes they were also busy.
 Now that I write honest, exposure-free reviews for establishments in my locale, I don’t need to wait for others to be free.
-I can decide a good time with my husband and our reviews give me content for my blog then I can catch up with my loved ones another time.
-It’s a win-win situation, all-round!
+I can decide on a good time with my husband and our reviews give me content for my blog then I can catch up with my loved ones another time.
+It’s a win-win situation, all-around!

 10. It encourages us to look after ourselves